-Note: You have the option of creating the first and second stage bitstreams independently.
+Note: You have the option of creating the first and stage 2 bitstreams independently.
 This flow allows you to control the loading of each stage through the JTAG interface for testing purposes.
-Here are the commands required to generate the bitstreams.
-This command can be added to a Tcl script file and included as a tcl.pre file for the Write Bitstream step.
-This can be done through the Bitstream Settings dialog box under the "tcl.pre" setting.
+These bitstreams are the same as the ones used for the Tandem PCIe solution when loaded using JTAG.
+Attempting to load only the stage1 bitstream from flash memory does not work in hardware due to the difference in the HD.OVERRIDE_PERSIST setting that is used for Tandem PCIe designs.

 '''

-set_property HD.SEPARATE_BITSTREAMS TRUE [current_design]
+set_property HD.TANDEM_BITSTREAMS SEPARATE [current_design]

 '''